Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_reverse_engineering/index.md

 flag{AdraMMel3ch}
 ```

 This was actually unnecessary because the flag text is stored on the stack already.
+We can print multiple addresses at a time by inserting a number before specifying the data type.

 ```
 pwndbg> x/5s $rsp